wtclarke/fsl_mrs/docs/user_docs/processing.rst

-align-diff	         Phase and frequency align sub-spectra for differencing. ecc  	                 Eddy current correction using a water phase reference scan. remove	                 Remove peak (typically residual water) using HLSVD. tshift	                 shift/re-sample in time domain. truncate            	 Truncate/pad time-domain data by an integer number of points. apodize             	 Apply choice of apodization function to the data. fshift              	 Frequency domain shift. unlike              	 Identify outlier FIDs and remove. phase               	 Zero-order phase spectrum by phase of maximum point in range subtract            	 Subtract two FIDs add                 	 Add two FIDs
+align-diff	         Phase and frequency align sub-spectra for differencing. ecc  	                 Eddy current correction using a water phase reference scan. remove	                 Remove peak (typically residual water) using HLSVD. model                    Model peaks with HLSVD. tshift	                 shift/re-sample in time domain. truncate            	 Truncate/pad time-domain data by an integer number of points. apodize             	 Apply choice of apodization function to the data. fshift              	 Frequency domain shift. unlike              	 Identify outlier FIDs and remove. phase               	 Zero-order phase spectrum by phase of maximum point in range. fixed_phase              Apply fixed phase to spectrum subtract            	 Subtract two FIDs add                 	 Add two FIDs conj                     Conjugate fids mrsi-align               Phase and/or frequency align across voxels. mrsi-lipid               Remove lipids from MRSI by L2 regularisation.
 ======================= ==============================================================

 Specific help for each subcommand can be accessed using :code:`fsl_mrs_proc <subcmd> --help`